curedao/docs/proposals/dao-name.md

 We'd be very grateful if you'd submit your name, tagline, and/or logo ideas 👉 [HERE](https://forms.gle/Yf6TGNxR5zrYf9EG7)

-The winning ideas will be compensated with X Anonymous DAO tokens.
-[TODO: Vote on how much to award]
+The winning ideas will be compensated with X .
+[TODO: Vote on what to award]